intentor/adic/README.md

 ### 1. Hello World

-Binds and resolves a dependency that writes "Hello, world" on the console.

-Shows the basics of how to setup a scene for dependency injection using the ContextRoot.
+Exemplifies the basics of how to setup a scene for dependency injection using the ContextRoot.

 ### 2. Binding Game Objects

-Binds components to new and existing game objects and allows them to share dependencies.
+Exemplifies how to bind components to new and existing game objects and allows them to share dependencies.

 ### 3. Using conditions

-Exemplify the use of identifiers and conditions for a better dependency injection
+Exemplifies the use of condition identifiers on injections.

 ### 4. Prefabs

-Exemplify the binding to prefabs.
+Exemplifies how to bind to prefabs.

 ### 5. Commander

-Exemplify the binding and using of commands to execute complex actions.
+Exemplifies the binding and using of commands to execute complex actions.

 ### 6. InjectCrush